cirospaciari/socketify.py/SSGI.md

         pass

     # get an all data
-    # returns an BytesIO() or None if no payload is availabl
+    # returns an BytesIO() or None if no payload is available
     def get_data(self) -> Awaitable:
         pass